Just about to re-order your salon price lists? Or just starting your own hair or beauty business? Read this first.

 Good copywriting isn’t just for your salon website and brochures.
 Space is limited on your price list so you need strong writing skills.
 Create clear, concise copy.
 It sells.

-Hair salons can be guilty of this mistake when it comes to hair colour services.
+Hair salons can fall into this trap when it comes to hair colour services.
 For example, you and I know what the heading ‘Technical Services’ means, but your average hairdressing client doesn’t.
 Instead, use the phrase ‘Colouring Services’ as it’s clear and simple.
 Everyone knows what you mean.